gzlq5552/CrackingCoding/README.md

 # CrackingCoding
-Java/C++ solutions to Cracking the Coding Interview Questions, 5th edition.
+150 questions from the "Cracking the Coding Interview" book, 5th edition.
+All answer code is written in Java or C++.